eTim/homeassistant-smlight-slzb-card/README.md

-# SLZB-MR4U Advanced Dashboard Card 🚀
+# SLZB-xxxx Advanced Dashboard Card 🚀

-An advanced, dynamic, and all-in-one Home Assistant dashboard card for the **SMLIGHT SLZB-MR4U** (and other SLZB series) Zigbee/Multi-protocol coordinators.
+An advanced, dynamic, and all-in-one Home Assistant dashboard card for the **SMLIGHT SLZB-MRxx** (and other SLZB series) Zigbee/Multi-protocol coordinators.
+Mine is a SLZB-MR4U [link](https://smlight.tech/global/slzbmr4)